aarotronics/car-alternator-regulator/README.md

 We will take a piece of wire (a good conductor, so electrons will be happy moving around :D) and make a loop with it.
-Take a magnet and move it close up to the loop, while the magnet is moving the magnetic field will change inside the loop and this will induce an electric current into it.
+Take a magnet and move it close up to the loop.
+While the magnet is moving, the magnetic field will change inside the loop and this will induce an electric current into it.
 But as soon as we stop moving the magnet, the current in the loop will disappear.
-Now, as we move the magnet far away from the loop, the magnetic field will change in the oposite way and the electric current will induce in the other way as well.
+Now, as we move the magnet far away from the loop, the magnetic field will change in the oposite way so the electric current will induce in the other way as well.

 In a nutshell, current will be induced **only** while the magnetic field is in